Eklavya-Yaadav/Eklavya_Yaadav_Scifor/PYTHON/NUMPY/README.md

-# Here you can find programs using Numpy Library
+# Here you can find exercises using Numpy Library